Prepare and load your own data

 group

-You can arrange variables in groups, so that they appear together in the Statistical Variables Explorer and other exploration tools.
-The group name is used as the heading of the group.
+By default, the Statistical Variables Explorer will display all custom variables as a group called “Custom Variables”.
+You can use this option to create one or more custom group names and assign different variables to groups.
+The value of the group option is used as the heading of the group.
 For example, in the sample data, the group name OECD is used to group together the two variables from the two CSV files:

 group_screenshot